 Antwerp is the boss of all ports in Belgium.
 Amsterdam to Antwerp cruising is famous among luxury travellers.
-Though the canals of Bruges seem to be ideal for daily commuting through boats, locals prefer buses.
+Though Bruges’s canals seem ideal for daily commuting by boats, locals prefer buses.

 There are five international airports!
 Comparing Belgium’s size and the number of airports, it is tremendous!
 So reaching the town by air is super easy and expensive.

 Belgium Food and Beverages

 What is so special about Belgium? – Their fries and waffles

 - Oh my good lord – It is heaven filled with Fries and waffles.
 Belgium fries are supposedly the best in the world.
 It was as good as what I had in either Netherlands or Greece!
 The usual breakfast is with bread and cheese.
 (Dutch cheese is often used).
 Muscles and shrimp were served in every street-side restaurant.

 - Beverage – Beer, Hot chocolate and Coffee.
 Belgian beer is one of the best beers in the world.
 So if you are a beer person-You are in for a treat.